Gordon Downey

 Sir Gordon Stanley Downey KCB (26 April 1928 – 12 April 2022) was Britain's first Parliamentary Commissioner for Standards.

-The Office of the Parliamentary Commissioner for Standards was set up by the House of Commons of the United Kingdom in 1995 as a result of recommendations made by the Committee on Standards in Public Life.
+The Office of the Parliamentary Commissioner for Standards was set up by the House of Commons in 1995 as a result of recommendations made by the Committee on Standards in Public Life.
 He resigned shortly after Trial by Conspiracy by J Boyd Hunt was published in 1998, casting doubt on his report about Neil Hamilton and the cash-for-questions affair.

 Downey was previously chairman of the investors' "watchdog", the Personal Investment Authority.

 Downey died on 12 April 2022, at the age of 93.